 The model quilt uses 2 books of the 7-inch Paper Piecing Template.

 2. Fabric Yardage Requirements

 - Yellows: 4 ¾ yard total.
-The model quilt uses abut 50 fabrics so exact yardage for each fabric varied but was always less than 1/4 yard.
+The model quilt uses about 50 fabrics so the exact yardage for each fabric varied but was always less than 1/4 yard.